Rollo: Biography

 There are few contemporary mentions of Rollo.
 In 911, Robert I of France, brother of Odo, again defeated another band of Viking warriors in Chartres with his well-trained horsemen.
 This victory paved the way for Rollo's baptism and settlement in Normandy.
-In return for formal recognition of the lands he possessed, Rollo agreed to be baptised and assisted the king in defending the realm.
+The Treaty of Saint-Clair-sur-Epte set down that in return for formal recognition of the lands he possessed, Rollo agreed to be baptised and assisted the king in defending the realm.
 As was custom, Rollo took the baptismal name “Robert”, after his godfather, Robert I.

 The seal of the agreement was to be a marriage between Rollo and Gisela, daughter of Charles, possibly her legitimate father.
 Since Charles first married in 907, that would mean that Gisela was at most 5 years old at the time of the treaty of 911 which offered her in marriage.
 It has therefore been speculated that she could have been an illegitimate daughter.
 However, a diplomatic child betrothal need not be doubted.

 The earliest record of Rollo is from 918, in a charter of Charles III to an abbey, which referred to an earlier grant to "the Normans of the Seine", namely "Rollo and his associates" for "the protection of the kingdom".
 Dudo retrospectively stated that this pact took place in 911 at Saint-Clair-sur-Epte.

-Dudo narrates a humorous story not found in other primary sources about Rollo's pledge of fealty to Charles III as part of the Treaty of Saint-Clair-sur-Epte.
+Dudo narrates a humorous story not corroborated by other primary sources about Rollo's pledge of fealty to Charles III as part of the Treaty of Saint-Clair-sur-Epte.
 The attendant bishops urged Rollo to kiss the king's foot to prove his allegiance.
 Rollo refused, saying "I will never bow my knees at the knees of any man, and no man's foot will I kiss."
 Instead, Rollo commanded one of his warriors to kiss the king's foot.
 The warrior complied by raising the king's foot to his mouth as the king was standing, which "caused the king to topple backward" much to the amusement of their entourage.
 On taking his oath of fealty, Rollo divided the lands between the rivers Epte and Risle among his chieftains and settled in the de facto capital of Rouen.